 Having a level of trust between you is essential so that you can start to break down any tension that may have formed between you.

 By going for a coffee or a stroll, you’re adding a calm environment into what could be a normally hostile situation.
 This will, at least, encourage both of you to be civilized and keep you both in a nicer atmosphere.

-Once you’ve moved past the situation, you can both enjoy the rest of your day.
+Once you’ve passed the situation, you can enjoy the rest of your day.

 Finding The Right Thing To Say

-Once you’ve had a chance to cool off, you’ll be able to think more clearly.
-You should try to make sure that you’re saying the right thing, as well as making sure that you are being sincere.
+How to respond to someone who is projecting: once you’ve had a chance to cool off, you’ll be able to think more clearly.
+You should try to ensure that you’re saying the right thing and being sincere.

 The best way to do this is by asking questions.
-Ask them what they meant by their words and ask them if they would like you to repeat anything back to them.
+Ask them what they meant by their words and if they want you to repeat anything.

 If they agree, then you can take it from there.
-If they disagree, then you can explain how they made you feel and why you think it’s important that you talk about what was said.
+If they disagree, you can explain how they made you feel and why you think talking about what was said is important.